 Finally, at 10am Dr. G came in to see how far along I was (at this point I was feeling much better; thanks to the epidural).
 He checks me looks at our nurse and says she’s complete.
 I look at him and say “you mean I am a 10 ready to go?”
 He said yes, but since you are looking comfortable and not getting the urge to push yet I am going to deliver someone else and I will be right back.
 So, he walks out of our room and so does our nurse.
 I couldn’t believe how quickly everything had gone thus far.
 I feel like we just got the hospital.

-I look at Steve at about 10:10am (seconds after the doctor and nurse leave) and say these babies are coming right now you need to get someone in here or you are going to deliver these girls yourself.
+I look at Steve at about 10:10am (seconds after the doctor and nurse leave) and say “these babies are coming right now you need to get someone in here or you are going to deliver these girls yourself”.
 He immediately calls our nurse and she gets everyone in the room.
-Meanwhile, I am dying trying to keep these babies in (shaking and holding my knees together; as best I could).
+Meanwhile, I am doing everything I can to try to keep these babies in (shaking and holding my knees together, as best I could).
 McKayla wants out and she wants it now.
 So, I am shaking trying my hardest not to push.
 We still have to wheel my bed to the OR and Steve has to put on scrubs.
 They are seriously throwing scrubs at Steve as the nurse pushes my bed out the door (10:15am).

 We get to the OR and it is a busy place filled with a lot of people.
 Dr. G tells me to push whenever I feel the urge, so it begins.